Dakine

 Dakine is an American outdoor clothing company specializing in sportswear and sports equipment for adventure sports.
 Founded in Hawaii, the name comes from the Hawaiian Pidgin phrase "da kine" (derived from "the kind").
-Now based in Hood River, Oregon (products are manufactured overseas), the company also sponsors athletes from the lifestyle and sporting fields of skiing, snowboarding, mountain biking, surfing,windsurfing, kiteboarding, and skateboarding.
+While based in Hood River, Oregon (products are manufactured overseas), the company also sponsors athletes from the lifestyle and sporting fields of skiing, snowboarding, mountain biking, surfing, windsurfing, kiteboarding, and skateboarding.
+The company has since abandoned operations in Oregon and moved its headquarters to Torrance, California.

 History

-Dakine was founded in 1979 in Haiku, Maui, Hawaii, by Rob Kaplan.
-In 1986 Dakine moved its base of operations to Hood River, Oregon, U.S., and has remained there since.
+The company was founded in 1979 in Haiku, Maui, Hawaii, by Rob Kaplan.
+In 1986, Dakine moved its base of operations to Hood River, Oregon.
 In August 2009, Dakine was acquired by Billabong International Limited. for about US$100 million.
 The company moved into a new 25000 ft2 headquarters along the Columbia River in Hood River in June 2013.
 Also in 2013, Billabong sold Dakine for $70 million to Altamont Capital Partners.
+In 2020, Dakine laid off most of its employees in Hood River and moved its headquarters to Torrance, California, ending its presence in Oregon.

-As of 2016 Dakine has offices in Oregon, Oahu, Haiku, Tahiti, and Annecy.
+As of 2024 Dakine has offices in California, Oahu, Haiku, Tahiti, and Annecy.